 Living by the Salmon

-Not only do commercial and sport fishing thrive off here but subsistence fishing is still a very important part of life for the surrounding communities.
+Not only do commercial and sport fishing thrive here but subsistence fishing is still a very important part of life for the surrounding communities.
 25 different tribes line the coasts of Bristol Bay.
 This bay supports the only two remaining tribes that subsist off the salmon, the Yup’ik and Dena’ina.
-This culture base their language, artwork, and life style off the salmon.
+This culture has centered around the salmon for their language, artwork, and life style.

 There are over 29 different fish species that frequent this bay, Sockeye being the primary one.
 This abundant body of water supports 46% of the world’s population of Sockeye salmon!
 Additionally, the area provides a natural habitat for all five Alaskan salmon species.
 Bristol Bay’s salmon populations are entirely wild.
 (EPA)

-This lush fish population lends hand to the expansive resident and migratory bird populations as well.
+This lush fish population provides a plethora of food source to the resident and migratory bird populations as well.
 When the salmon start to spawn up the rivers they end their life cycle at the roots of great forests like the Tongass National Forest, thus fertilizing the flora and further supporting the fauna of the land.
-The watersheds from nearby rivers happen to be rich in minerals as well that enhance food sources.
+Simultaneously, the watersheds from nearby rivers happen to be rich in minerals that enhance food sources.

 Bristol Bay plays a large economic factor.
-For example, it supports over 15,000 jobs, generates $658 million in total labor income per year, and is worth over $1.5 billion.
+For example, it supports over 15,000 jobs and generates $658 million in total labor income per year.
+At the same time, the bay is worth over $1.5 billion.
 (SaveBristolBay) Fisheries, tribes, community members, and those who value these natural resources continue to uphold the protection and consideration that has aided in the conservation of this region for thousands of years.